rbseaver/rbseaver.github.io/docs/kratom.md

 ## Why do you use it?

 I discovered it about a dozen years ago.
 If I'm being honest, I was looking for something to help with anxiety and depression because I'd grown tired of the range of effects I experienced from antidepressants.
 I sent to the nearest headshop, and had no idea what I was looking for, but one of the helpful employees pointed me to this green powdery thing called kratom.
 That evening when I got home, I took a teaspoon of it with some water.
 After about 30 minutes, I admittedly experienced a wave of euphoria, which turned into energy.
 The energy boost was unmistakable, and I knew that this would help me get through the day without falling asleep.
 It was like night and day.
 Kratom became part of my morning and afternoon routines, and I was &mdash; within days &mdash; a drastically better father, husband, and employee.
 I actually wanted to *do things* again, like go for walks and play kickball in the backyard with my son.
 Prior to that, I was simply existing, and hoping to stay awake during the day.
 It's twelve years later, and I still drink kratom every day, usually mixed in to a peppermint tea.
 I no longer experience euphoria, but I do notice on days when I have less that I'm quite lethargic &mdash; similar to going through caffeine withdrawal.
 My most recent bloodwork from earlier this year came back fine, and I remain healthy and fairly active.
 I won't say that kratom saved my life, but it certainly improved it by leaps and bounds.

+## Speaking of withdrawal

+If you use kratom daily for weeks or months, stopping can be a little bumpy — think mild opioid withdrawal: fatigue, moodiness, body aches.
+So, I won't lie; it can be unpleasant.
+In my experience, withdrawal consists of extra fatigue, some minor G.I. issues, and for some reason, a runny nose.
+It's maybe a bit more than caffeine withdrawal, but not by much.
+Coming off certain antidepressants was much worse for me.

 ## Why write about it?